 For this, at that time, there were in Europe only two cities where you could pursue this to the max and it was either Milan or Paris.
 I choose Milan, but I had no idea what I was letting myself into.
 I did not know anyone there.
 So I started out testing for model agencies such as Fashion, WhyNot, Beatrice, Marcella Studio, Italy Models to name a few.
 I ended up shooting a lot around town, but also in the Alps as train travel was dirt cheap.

 My heroes back then were Peter Lindbergh, Albert Watson, Bill King, Helmut Newton and above all Javier Vallhonrat.

-Milan was fun, I stayed there for two and a half years (with stints in cities like Vienna, Lisbon and NYC), but I had reached an end and needed something else.
+Milan was fun, I stayed there for two and a half years (with stints in cities like Vienna, Lisbon and NYC), but I felt I had reached some sort an end and needed something else.
 Almost at the same time Harry called me as his studio was caught on fire and this happened while he was doing a massive job.
 So back I went and helped him doing this job for almost 9 months, but the itch of the need for another foreign adventure loomed and by the suggestion of a hair stylist friend of mine, I went to London.

 London has been my base for more than 20 years now, I don’t get bored here.
-Instead it has taught me to diversify as a photographer, I have started personal art projects which involved street photography, something I was not accustomed to, went back into music photography and learned to love that again, started shooting flowers, derelict buildings, fireworks all aspects of photography just a little different, in the sense of discipline, from each other.
+Instead it has taught me to diversify as a photographer, I have started personal art projects which involved street photography, something I was not accustomed to, I even went back into music photography and learned to love that again, started shooting flowers, derelict buildings, fireworks all aspects of photography just a little different, in the sense of discipline, from each other.